Conscious Art And One Love: Louis Masai’s Art Is Creating Change Around The World

 “Artists have a way of making things more palatable or unpalatable… and both are powerful.”Louis Masai

 Louis Masai is a visual artist based in London.
 He uses his research on endangered species as a topic of discussion to heighten the general public’s awareness of the ‘sixth mass extinction’.

 When not working in the studio, Masai travels around the world painting murals in cities, towns, and villages.
 These are often of locally endangered species.

 His paintings have reached out to people in ways that environmentalists and activists find hard to capture.
 To this effect, he often works alongside scientists, and conservationists as well as environmentally minded companies.

-Listen to our full podcast interview with Louis here
+Listen to our full Sustainable Jungle Podcast interview with Louis here.

 In our interview with Louis, we touched on a couple of his recent projects which illustrate his interest in ecosystems:

 Endangered 13 was produced by Human Nature and Louis Masai in 2016.

 The idea came from The Friends of Tower Hamlets Cemetery Park in London, an unusual cemetery in that it doubles as a nature reserve and hosts a huge variety of butterflies (30+ species).
 The cemetery borders a railway line that had 13 industrial looking arches and the idea was to paint the arches to make the area more attractive and raise awareness for endangered species.